Figma IPO Countdown: It’s Time to Go Public

 Figma’s founders and employees own a portion of the company, as do several well-known venture capital firms and investors.

-The Figma valuation is $12.5 billion based on the May 2024 tender offer that allowed employees to liquidate shares after the Adobe breakup.
+The latest confirmed Figma valuation is $12.5 billion based on the May 2024 tender offer that allowed employees to liquidate shares after the Adobe breakup.

-The Adobe acquisition price was $20 billion.
-The Figma valuation before the acquisition was $10 billion, established at the end of its Series E funding round in June 2021.
+The Adobe acquisition price would have been $20 billion.
+Before the takeover bid, the Figma valuation was $10 billion, established at the end of its Series E funding round in June 2021.

 Adobe investors were unreceptive to the September 2022 deal at first, but the stock recovered over the following months.